 Sea Mere gardens were laid out over 100 years ago and cover approximately five acres with a 20 acre circular lake as the backdrop to the five terraced lawns between it and the 16c house.

-So the gardens are both old and new.
 At Sea Mere visitors will discover an informal magical garden, full of atmosphere and charm.